PietroProperties/holms.messaging/README.md

 This module implements the messaging layer of HOLMS.
 It's basically syntactic sugar over the RabbitMQ library, with a few nice benefits:

-(1) Users don't have to learn another complicated library (RabbitMQ) with its
-    idiosyncratic arguments and options
+    - Users don't have to learn another complicated library (RabbitMQ) with its idiosyncratic arguments and options
-(2) The RabbitMQ components are hidden from the interface, removing the need
-    for direct inclusion of the RabbitMQ library
+    - The RabbitMQ components are hidden from the interface, removing the need for direct inclusion of the RabbitMQ library
-(3) The component enforces a constrained style, including setup and publication
-	to an (internally) named exchange, queue setup/teardown for listeners, use of pub/sub style, and automatic message encoding/decoding using the .NET binary serializer
+    - The component enforces a constrained style, including setup and publication to an (internally) named exchange, queue setup/teardown for listeners, use of pub/sub style, and automatic message encoding/decoding using protobuf
-(4) Simplified interfaces for testing
+    - Simplified interfaces for testing

 Use
 ===